 Similar to credit card theft, this method involves taking on a user’s identity either via an existing customer profile, or creating one from scratch using stolen identification data.
 Sometimes these account takeovers occur using data stolen from breaches in other online shops.
 For example, you can check the story of Equifax data breach.

 When Uber suffered an infamous data breach in 2016, some riders saw mysterious travel appear on their accounts.
 This fraud affected over 57 million customers and drivers.
-Their private information including names, addresses, and phone numbers was stolen.
-Uber at first denied the breach but ultimately paid off the hackers to delete the data.
+Their private information including names and phone numbers were stolen.
+Uber at first denied the breach, and then disguised the ransom payment as a bug bounty reward.
+Eventually, its former CSO was convicted of federal charges for covering up the breach.

 More usually, though, hackers will sell that information on darknet sites, where identity thieves snap it up.
 As the story of Uber shows, you cannot rely on companies to tell you when they’ve lost your data.
 This is why you should always keep an eye out for the red flags of identity theft.